brianloveswords/iterator-stream/README.md

 - `condition`: An optional condition function to run against the output of every computation.
 If this check fails, no more data will be send and an `end` event will be emitted.
 Useful for infinite iterators.
+- `iterations`: Maximum number of iterations to go through before `end`ing.
+Defaults to Infinity.